 I had to retype this longish position paper — published in the November-December 1977 issue of Film Comment — in order to digitize it for the manuscript of my collection, Goodbye Cinema, Hello Cinephilia, to be published by the University of Chicago Press in Fall 2010.
 Going over every word of it again made me painfully aware of how many typos and other errors it had in its previous appearance.
 [8/14 postscript: My deepest thanks to Andy Rector at Kino Slang for adding the grubby still that originally ran with this article in Film Comment, thereby allowing me to add it here myself.]

-This essay has a literal sequel, “Moullet retrouvé”. –J.R.
+This essay has a literal sequel, “Moullet retrouvé”, also on this site. –J.R.

 À la recherche de Luc Moullet: 25 Propositions

 1. “Every film by Gerd Oswald deserves a long review.” — LM, 1958.

 2. Many of you, perhaps most, have never heard of the man.
 So much the better.
 Not all news gets into newspapers, and not all movies get into theaters.
 The sculptor Paul Thek once proposed an interesting solution to the newspaper problem to me: Get rid of all of them, except for one edition of one daily paper (any would do), and pass this precious object from hand to hand for the next hundred years –- then the news might mean something.